jsimkins2/nwa25/setup/README.md

 # Notes

-- Note that `esmpy=8.2.0` must be [installed in the same instance](https://github.com/JiaweiZhuang/xESMF/issues/47#issuecomment-665516640) of `xesmf` installation.
-- If you're running on antares, my environment for this can be found at `/home/james/anaconda3/envs/xesmf`
+- ESMF packages must have mpi support, see below.
 - You must use `xesmf=0.3.0` to be able to create and reuse weight files.
 - There is also a problem with a later version of dask, recommend `dask=2021.10.0`

-After the conda packages are installed, run: `conda list | grep mpi`, the following packages should appear:
+After the conda packages are installed, run: `conda list | grep mpi`, the following packages should be similar in appearance:

 ```
 esmf                      8.2.0           mpi_mpich_h4975321_100    conda-forge